allisnulll/keyboard/README.md

 ```
 This is what I change from the vanilla layer to get a Graphite layout.
 I like to keep the symbols the same as in *Qwerty*.

-I also add a couple minor changes:
+I also added a couple minor changes:
 - Swapped `` ` `` and `~`
 - Remapped `rctl` to `rmet`